NYUAD-CRC/crc-docs/source/hpc/system/globus.rst

-The Globus organization provides a series of `How To <https://docs.globus.org/how-to/>`__ documents including a `Getting Started Guide <https://docs.globus.org/how-to/get-started/>`__ that covers logging in and transferring files.
+The Globus organization provides a series of `How To <https://docs.globus.org/how-to/>`__ documents including a `Getting Started Guide <https://docs.globus.org/how-to/get-started/>`__ that covers gives a quick tour on transferring files.